 - Final system profile deliverables and water loss control recommendations

-Approximately 25 small to medium-sized systems across Arizona will be selected to participate in Phase 2.
-See below for selection criteria.
+Approximately 25 small to medium-sized systems across Arizona have been selected to participate in Phase 2.

 Please complete the application to be placed on the waiting list for Phase 2 of Arizona’s Water Loss Control Program